MaureenFromuth/bikesharing/README.md

 - What is the most common length of a bike ride?

-To answer these questions, we downloaded a [CVS file] (201908-citibike-tripdata.csv.zip) from Citibike’s public facing site for activity in August 2019.
+To answer these questions, we downloaded a [CVS file](201908-citibike-tripdata.csv.zip) from Citibike’s public facing site for activity in August 2019.
 This data contains a number of different fields to include the following:
 - Trip Duration (Sec)
 - Start Time (Date Time)
 - Stop Time (Date Time)